Discus (fish): Distribution and habitat

 Symphysodon species inhabit the margins of floodplain lakes and rivers in the lowland Amazon basin, where they are part of the highly diverse Neotropical fish fauna.
 S. discus is restricted to blackwater habitats, but periodically these may experience brief floods of whitewater.
 S. tarzoo is found in both black and whitewater, and S. aequifasciatus also occurs in clearwater.
 Because of their preference for lentic habitats such as floodplains and flooded forests, whitewater inhabited by discus contains little suspended material (unlike main sections of whitewater rivers).

 The three species of Symphysodon have different geographic distributions.
 S. aequifasciatus occurs in the East Amazon downriver from the Purus Arch and S. tarzoo in the West Amazon upriver from the Purus Arch.
 In contrast, the distribution of S. discus appears to be limited to the lower reaches of the Rio Negro, upper Uatumã, Nhamundá, Trombetas, and Abacaxis Rivers.

 The Nanay River in far western Amazonas is outside the native range; discus in this river were introduced from stock originating in the Tefé area by an aquarium exporter more than 30 years ago.

 A significant number of discus now live in fish farms in Southeast Asia.
 These discus go to home aquaria around the world.

+Water quality and pH requirements

+Discus fish are highly sensitive to water chemistry, with their ideal potential of hydrogen (pH) requirements heavily dependent on whether the individuals are captive-bred or wild-caught.
+Historically, wild specimens are native to the soft, highly acidic blackwater tributaries of the Amazon basin, where pH values frequently range between 5.0 and 6.0.
+In contrast, the vast majority of discus commercially available in the modern aquarium hobby are captive-bred strains.
+These domesticated fish exhibit significantly higher environmental plasticity and can be safely maintained in more neutral water chemistry, typically between 6.0 and 7.0 pH, though they can adapt to values as high as 7.5 provided the parameters remain stable.

+Water stability is considered far more critical to the long-term health of the fish than achieving a specific numerical target, as rapid pH fluctuations can induce severe physiological stress, compromise the immune system, or lead to acute alkalosis or acidosis.
+During the reproductive and early life stages, water parameters must be tightly regulated.
+Research into the embryonic and larval development of the blue discus (Symphysodon aequifasciatus) indicates that a stable pH range between 6.3 and 6.6 is optimal for minimizing developmental stress and preventing skeletal deformities during the incubation period.

+Additionally, chronic environmental stress or chemical imbalances—such as improper pH management combined with dietary calcium and phosphorus deficiencies—have been investigated as contributing environmental factors in the progression of systemic illnesses like Hole-in-the-head disease (HITH).